zo0o0ot/talk-spot/README.md

 # My Past and Future Talk Ideas

 I have a [speaker website](https://rosslarson.com/) which is a little more refined.
-This is a place for my works in progress and submitted talks that haven't had any takers.
+This is mostly a place for my works in progress and submitted talks that haven't had any takers.